orenoatamanichiizutsukete/TextureDisplayer/README.md

-//Introduction
-A super messy lib for showing WebGpu GpuTexture
+A super messy lib to show WebGpu GpuTexture on the screen

-i know it's messy and so underdeveloped but at least it works or at least in my cas
+i know it's messy and kinda underdeveloped but at least it works or at least for me

-//Installation
+How to install?
-load the lib by copying this line <script src="https://cdn.jsdelivr.net/gh/orenoatamanichiizutsukete/TextureDisplayer@main/TextureDisplayer.js"></script> and when the script loaded call `TextureDisplayer.add([your gputexture here])` and let it display what the texture looks like
+load the lib by copying this line <script src="https://cdn.jsdelivr.net/gh/orenoatamanichiizutsukete/TextureDisplayer@main/TextureDisplayer.js"></script> after that call `TextureDisplayer.add([your gputexture here])` and let it display what the texture looks like

-//Global Functions
+Available functions:
 TextureDisplayer.Add() --used to add a texture to the displaying list TextureDisplayer.SetPos() --setting the position of the displaying container